zbw/pm20_web/doc/glossary.en.md

 : subject - PM20 subject category system
 : ware - PM20 ware category system

+filming
+: Filming action of parts of a archives holding on microfilm, either : 1, or
+: 2

 provenance
 : Provenance of archives holding, either
 : h - Hamburgisches Welt-Wirtschafts-Archiv (HWWA), or